Mortgage preapproval vs. prequalification

 What to expect

-For a prequalification, lenders will typically ask for your personal contact information, an estimate of your credit score, a general idea of home price and what type of home you’re looking for (primary vs. secondary residence, condo vs. single-family house, etc.).
-Lenders will want to pinpoint your debt-to-income ratio (the percentage of your gross monthly income that goes toward paying off your total debt) and your potential loan-to-value ratio, or LTV (the percentage of the total value of the property you are looking to purchase that represents your home loan amount).
+Lenders may also want to determine your debt-to-income (DTI) ratio, the percentage of your gross monthly income that goes toward paying off your monthly debt.
+They may also pinpoint your potential loan-to-value (LTV) ratio, the percentage of the total value of the property you want to purchase that represents your home loan amount.
 Also, be prepared to tell your lender about any down payment you may be planning to make.
-Your credit will NOT be checked, so don’t worry about a prequalification affecting your credit score.

 - Main